+Consequences:

-Consequences: Any user who knowingly and willingly violatermination from employment. tes this policy is subject to disciplinary action up to and including Furthermore, in the event of an illegal activity authority. y, the user will also be reported to the appropriate law enforcement Employee Signature Date
+Any user who knowingly and willingly violar tes this policy y is subject to disciplinary action up to and including termination from employment.

+merdanig termination from employment.

+Furthermore, in the event of an illegal activity, the unenforcement authority. user will also be reported to the appropriate law

+Employee Signature Date